mnitta220/microservices-demo-rust/README.md

 The purpose of rewriting [microservices-demo](https://github.com/GoogleCloudPlatform/microservices-demo) in Rust was to see how a web system running on a Kubernetes cluster would perform in Rust. **microservices-demo** was just the right size project for learning and experimentation.
 For the Rust implementation, I used the [axum](https://github.com/tokio-rs/axum) web framework for the frontend and [tonic](https://github.com/hyperium/tonic) for the gRPC library.
 On the frontend, I adopted a method of splitting the screen into components, where each component generates HTML.
 This was inspired by [React](https://react.dev/).
-Despite generating HTML on the server-side, it became an interesting program with a component-oriented approach similar to React.
+Despite generating HTML on the server-side, it became a program with a component-oriented approach similar to React.
 For more details on these implementations, please refer to [Rewriting in Rust](/docs/rust/en/index.md).
 I believe there are still many areas for improvement in this implementation.
 If you have any suggestions or feedback, please feel free to share them.

 <br>